julia-/long-play-records/README.md

 - [InterPunk](http://www.interpunk.com)
 - [Red Eye Records](https://www.redeye.com.au)

-Most sites that I reviewed had a dated and chaotic design that were distracting and had no clear path.
+Most sites that I reviewed had a dated and chaotic design that was distracting and had no clear path for the site's visitors.

 I draw inspiration in my designs from [Banquet Records](https://www.banquetrecords.com) and in particular [Boomkat records](https://boomkat.com) which has a simple, understated and modern design.
 Boomkat's user experience is intuitive as the content is displayed progressively.
 The site does not overwhelm the visitor with content but at the same time was able to provide comprehensive information for each item.